 In eCommerce, this technology is used to maximize the relevance of product listings for search results, category pages, recommendations, etc. AI models, like machine learning and natural language processing (NLP), understand the semantic connection between products and search queries, allowing them to deliver relevant results even when there’s no exact match.
 So, your customers will still see sneakers, whether they search for “kicks” or “trainers”.

-- Vector search compares shopper input with product data in a multidimensional space using “nearest neighbor search.”
+• Vector search is a specific method of semantic search that understands context and intent behind queries, even without any matching keywords.
+It compares shopper input with product data in a multidimensional space using “nearest neighbor search.”
 While the graphic shows three dimensions, AI models typically use hundreds or even thousands.

 How does vector search work?